-Accounting for information flow $\iflow_{\alpha}$ from $\baralpha$ to $\alpha$, the thermodynamic irreversibility in the subsystem $\alpha \in \{ X, Y\}$ can be properly quantified.
-Similar to the second law of thermodynamics, the following inequalities can be proven for the subsystems:
+Accounting for information flow $\iflow_{\alpha}$ from $\alphac$ to $\alpha$, the thermodynamic irreversibility of the subsystem $\alpha \in \{ X, Y\}$ can be properly quantified.
+Similar to the second law of thermodynamics, the following inequalities can be proved for the subsystems:

 This type of inequality in a subsystem is generally referred to as the second law of information thermodynamics~\cite{parrondo2015thermodynamics}.
 Since $\iflow_{\alpha}$ can take negative values, $\epr_{\alpha}$ can also be negative.
 In this case, we can interpret that the complementary system acts as Maxwell's demon, and information flow compensates for the negative entropy changes in the subsystem $\alpha$ and its environment.
 Based on the second law of information thermodynamics, we can define the partial EPR $\EPR_{\alpha}$, which quantifies the thermodynamic irreversibility associated with subsystem $\alpha$, as